linked-db/linked-ql/site/docs/setup.md

 ### Client Options

-`FlashClient` can be configured via a few options.
+`FlashQL` can be configured via a few options.

 | Option    | Type                      | Default        | Description                                                                    |
 | :-------- | :------------------------ | :------------- | :----------------------------------------------------------------------------- |